docker-archive/classicswarm/docs/discovery.md

 ## A static file or list of nodes

-> ***Warning*** This discovery method is inompatible with replicating swarm masters.
+> **Note***: This discovery method is incompatible with replicating Swarm managers.
 If you require replication, you should use a hosted discovery key store.

 You can use a static file or list of nodes for your discovery backend.
 The file must be stored on a host that is accessible from the Swarm manager.
 You can also pass a node list as an option when you start Swarm.